kaguya-shinomiya/chika-bot/README.md

 - 🦜 An unintelligent AI chatbot for Kaguya and Chika
   - I don't know anything about ML but hey it kinda works
 - 💰 Global currency system
-- ...and some others probably
+- ...and some others probably, see the full list [here](https://www.chikawara.xyz/commands)

 ## Run Locally